vineetnegi0101/postgresql-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides PostgreSQL database management capabilities.
 This server assists with analyzing existing PostgreSQL setups, providing implementation guidance, debugging database issues, managing schemas, migrating data, and monitoring database performance.

+**Key Update (Version 0.2.0):** This version introduces a significantly streamlined toolset.
+Many individual tools have been consolidated into powerful meta-tools, each supporting multiple operations.
+This reduces the total number of tools from 46 to 14, making it easier for AI clients like Cursor to discover and utilize the server's capabilities effectively.

 ## Version 0.2.0

 ## Features

-The server provides the following tools:
+The server provides a set of consolidated meta-tools and specialized tools:

-### 1. Database Analysis and Setup
+### 1. Specialized Tools: Database Analysis, Setup & Debugging

+These tools provide focused capabilities for specific, complex tasks.

 #### 1.1.
 Analyze Database (`analyze_database`)
 Analyzes PostgreSQL database configuration and performance metrics: